 The person requesting an official document has the right to view it free of charge at the public authority.
 They are allowed to then read it, copy it by hand or reproduce it in some other way.
 If the person however wishes to receive a copy of the document from the public authority, they have the right to obtain one against a fixed fee, see point 10.

-For the release of paper copies of official documents, a fee is to be applied according to the Fees Ordinance (1992:191) which you will reach by clicking here (opens in the same window).
+For the release of paper copies of official documents, a fee is to be applied according to the Fees Ordinance (1992:191) which you will reach by clicking here (in Swedish, opens in the same window).
 Nine pages are free of charge and the fee for the tenth page is SEK 50.
 For each additional page, the fee is SEK 2.
 Any cost for transport or postage is to be added where applicable.

 When the document is disclosed in electronic form and the work required for this exceeds 10 minutes, a fee of SEK 60 is to be charged for each subsequently started ten-minute period.
 This means that the cost is SEK 60 for 11-20 minutes' work and SEK 300 for one hours' work.
 You can read more (including about what can be included in the time calculation above) about disclosing documents in electronic form in Lund University's regulations for the disclosure of official documents in electronic form, which you can reach by clicking here (opens in a new window).

 Please contact the finance officer at your department or equivalent to find out what information they need in order to issue an invoice.